Whimsy Stick

 End deliberately every time

 All-done cue, lure disappears, then a calm settle with a chew or snuffle mat.
 This final step is what converts physical fatigue into genuine behavioral calm.
-Don’t skip it.
+Do not skip it.
 A session without a clean ending leaves the drive unresolved.

 From the Training Files